dbt-labs/docs.getdbt.com/website/docs/guides/productionize-your-dbt-databricks-project.md

 2. **Development**: Running tests during development ensures that your code changes do not break existing assumptions, enabling developers to iterate faster by catching problems immediately after writing code.
 3. **CI checks**: Automated CI jobs run and test your pipeline end-to end when a pull request is created, providing confidence to developers, code reviewers, and end users that the proposed changes are reliable and will not cause disruptions or data quality issues

 Your CI job will ensure that the models build properly and pass any tests applied to them.
 We recommend creating a separate *test* environment and having a dedicated service principal.
 This will ensure the temporary schemas created during CI tests are in their own catalog and cannot unintentionally expose data to other users.
-Repeat the [steps](/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project) used to create your *prod* environment to create a *test* environment.
+Repeat the steps in [Set up your dbt project with Databricks](/guides/set-up-your-databricks-dbt-project) to create your *prod* environment to create a *test* environment.
 After setup, you should have:

 - A catalog called *test*
 - A service principal called *dbt_test_sp*